Checking Open and Listening Ports on Linux Using netstat and ss

 - lsof: This Linux utility lists open files.
 Since everything on a Linux system can be considered a file, lsof provides a lot of information on your entire system.

-This tool is great for inspecting the following areas of your Linux system:
+The netstat tool is great for inspecting the following areas of your Linux system:

 - Unix sockets and network connections